HDLxGraph: Bridging Large Language Models and HDL Repositories via HDL Graph Databases

-\textbf{1) Parsing.} The graph database construction begins with analyzing individual HDL file in the repository using a Pyverilog-based \cite{Takamaeda:2015:ARC:Pyverilog} AST and DFG parser.
+\textbf{1) Parsing.} The graph database construction begins with analyzing individual HDL file in the repository using a Verilator-based \cite{Snyder_Verilator} AST and DFG parser.
 For AST parsing, we extract the cross-level dependancy information of \texttt{MODULE}, \texttt{BLOCK}, and \texttt{SIGNAL} from each Verilog file to represent the fine-grained hierarchical code structure.
 Note that block level (always, assign, initial) here represent behavioral abstraction at the register-transfer level, defining concurrent hardware operations.
 Concurrently, we generate the hardware signal flow for DFG parsing, which characterizes the transmission and interaction between signals.
-The DFG graph incorporates both the signal directions and the dependency relationships between signals, reflecting the functionality and processing flow of a circuit.
-This multi-granularity representation enables our database to store both the code structure and the hardware behavior of a single HDL file, thereby facilitating a more comprehensive graph abstraction of the HDL, as shown in Figure \ref{fig3:Visualization}.
+The DFG graph incorporates both the signal directions and the dependency relationships between signals, reflecting the functionality and processing data flow of a circuit.
+This multi-granularity representation enables our database to store both the code structure and the hardware behavior of a single HDL file, thereby facilitating a comprehensive graph abstraction of the HDL, as shown in Figure \ref{fig3:Visualization} (2) and (3).

-\textbf{2) Meta-data generation.} After the parsing of graph data, we generate embeddings for nodes (both \texttt{MODULE} and \texttt{BLOCK}) via code encoding to facilitate semantic search.
-These embeddings, together with the node attributes extracted by the parser, are recorded in the database as part of the node meta-data.
-Typically, meta-data will include multiple attributes of each node, for instance, the meta-data for \texttt{BLOCK} nodes contains attributes such as block type, code, and embedding, as illustrated in Figure \ref{fig3:Visualization}.
-We use CodeT5+ \cite{wang-etal-2023-codet5}, a SOTA code LLM model, to directly generate the embedding for our code, avoiding description generation.
+\textbf{2) Meta-data Generation.} After the parsing of graph data, we generate embeddings for nodes (both \texttt{MODULE} and \texttt{BLOCK}) via code encoding to facilitate semantic search.
+These embeddings and parser-extracted attributes (e.g., block type, code) are stored as node meta-data, as illustrated by the meta-data on the nodes and edge types in Figure~\ref{fig3:Visualization}~(3).
+We use CodeT5+ \cite{wang-etal-2023-codet5}, a SOTA code LLM model, to directly generate the embeddings for our parsers, thereby eliminating the need for intermediate description generation.

 \textbf{3) Cross-file Relationship Construction.} Finally, we address the absense of cross-file relationship, which is the module \texttt{INSTANTIATE} relationships.
 We search for the module node with same name recorded in the meta-info instance block to establish the cross-file and cross-module relationships.